Excessive Tardiness: Dealing With Late Employees [+ Warning Letter Template]

 Define the Corrective Actions

-Work with your employee to define the corrective actions, providing reasonable timelines and support.
+Solving employee tardiness is more than just giving your employees a written warning.
+It is important to discuss ways you can help your employees and define corrective actions, including providing reasonable timelines and support.
 This might look like:

 Corrective Action | Timeline | Consequences for Failure to Complete |